 Cicero gives us a real life example from his personal life, his fellow contemporary here is ‘ahead’ of him in the rat race having access to larger incomes drawn from his estate.
 On the flip side though this guy is driven to debt because being a spendthrift he outstripped his income by excessive desire and covetousness.
-He may have acquired these articles of wealth, statues and pictures and so on but they can be taken away since the man’s in debt.
-Compared to Cicero, who may have less wealth but mindful of economy, having already achieved contentment in his mind, not longing for excess, he enjoys his lot with a positive income plus he’s free from the anxieties of debt.
-If Cicero is to be believed, in modern times he’d be content with an ordinary old car that takes him from A to B rather than a brand new Aston Martin sports car.
+He may have acquired these articles of wealth, statues and pictures and so on but they can be taken away since the man’s in debt and losing what one spent time to get is can bring about much stress.
+Cicero who may have less wealth but is mindful of economy, having already achieved contentment in his mind, not longing for excess, he enjoys his lot with a positive income plus he’s free from the anxieties of debt.
+If Cicero is to be believed, in modern times he’d be content with an ordinary old car that takes him from A to B rather than a brand new Aston Martin sports car requiring much upkeep.

 As has been said in previous paradoxes, is it more praiseworthy to boast about your wealth compared to virtuous acts?
 Moreover boasting about the extravagance of wealth to others implies a craving after approval from people; meaning the mind feels a lack of acceptance!